idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueVillageRiverwoodIdle.md

 - A nice little village, I wish there were more of them.
 - Watching the stream from the jetty is relaxing.
+- Bleak Falls Barrow really towers over it.
+I wonder if that was intentional?